NethermindEth/Forta-Agents/Umee-Bots/Large-Amount-Account-Involvement/README.md

   - Metadata:
     - `from`: Address of the initiator of the transaction
     - `to`: Address of the transaction recipient
-    - `monitoredAddresses`: Addresses of the monitored accounts that are involved in the transaction
     - `amountOfInvolvedAddresses`: Number of total addresses that are involved in the transaction
+  - Addresses: Addresses of the monitored accounts that are involved in the transaction

 ## Test Data